apache/mnemonic/README.md

         }

         /**
-         * Getters and Setters for persistent fields */
+         * Getters and Setters for persistent fields with @persistentGetter and @PersistentSetter */
         @PersistentGetter
         abstract public Short getAge();